 Robert was first admitted to practice in 1975 and spent some 30 years in the Canberra office of national law firm Minter Ellison as a commercial litigator.
 He was ACT Law Society President from 1993-1995 and retired from the firm as Chairman of Partners in September 2005, immediately coming to the bar.

 As a solicitor he practised in commercial litigation primarily in the areas of professional indemnity claims against lawyers, doctors, hospitals; insolvency, banking recoveries and in construction law including disputes acting for Australia’s major contractors and consultants over the New Parliament House, High Court of Australia, Defence Force Academy, Silverton Centre and other local building & related projects.

-Construction disputes at the bar have included projects as diverse as the National Portrait Gallery, New Acton development, Gungahlin College, Canberra Hospital upgrade and a number of residential disputes including a 120 unit residential development at 22 Eyre St Kingston.
+Construction disputes at the bar have included projects as diverse as the National Portrait Gallery, New Acton development, Gungahlin College, Canberra Hospital upgrade and a number of residential disputes including a 120 unit residential development in Kingston ACT.

 Called to the Bar

 Admitted to practice as a solicitor

 Bachelor of Laws, ANU

 Inquests and inquiries